top of page

 The Role of Conveyor Belt Sushi in Modern Dining

 A key milestone in the history of sushi was the invention of conveyor belt sushi (kaitenzushi) in the 1950s.
-Developed by Yoshiaki Shiraishi in Osaka, this innovation revolutionised how sushi was served, making it more accessible and affordable.
+Developed by Yoshiaki Shiraishi in Osaka, this innovation revolutionized how sushi was served, making it more accessible and affordable.
 Conveyor belt sushi restaurants featured a rotating belt that delivered plates of sushi directly to customers, allowing them to pick and choose their favourite dishes as they passed by.

 The Best Sushi Experience